 Skip to main content

-A Hugo spritz with prosecco, elderflower, mint and lime in a wine glass over ice
+Hugo spritz cocktail with elderflower blossoms, mint and lime in a wine glass on a South Tyrolean terrace with Dolomites mountains

 Trend Desk